troyth/ooo/NOTES Harman.md

 > Even inanimate objects do not react to all the data available to them; minute fluctuations in the surface of a table may affect a paperweight in some way without the paperweight ceasing to encounter it as a table.
 (120-1)

+> The rift between sensual objects and their qualities is not a special poignant feature of animal or human mentality, but belongs to the very structure of the relation.
+(121)

+> We must always avoid the Taxonomic Fallacy by not distributing the terms "perceiving" and "non-perceiving" among specific _kinds_ of entities.
+Instead, perceiving and non-perceiving must be found in the same entity at different times; they are modes of being rather than types of object.
+(121)

+> Objects do not perceive insofar as they _exist_, as panpsychism proclaims.
+Instead, they perceive insofar as the _relate_.
+(121-2)

+> Recall that to perceive means to encounter sensual objects on the interior of a larger object, and that a real entity is located on such an interior thanks to a relation it makes with a _component_ of that more encompassing object.
+(122)

+> Not all objects perceive at all times; some objects are sleeping, or _dormant_.
+(122)

+> An object is real when it forms an autonomous unit able to withstand certain changes in its pieces.
+(122)

 __By separating sensual object and qualities, changes in the qualities of a sensual object that is in relation to another need not affect the other object.__

 	Schema
 		SensualObject.sensual_qualities: new SensualQualities({
 			data: data
 			})

+__Dormant objects are those real objects that have not been annotated, highlighted and dissected into component parts.__

+__When we pull elements from a real object by annotating, highlighting, dissecting, they become sensual objects?__

+__A tumblr post, for instance, is a real object because we can make changes to the tumblr post on tumblr, re-sync, and it will still have the same id, be largely the same content, and thus the same real object, it will just have had some of its qualities changed (tags, caption, images, etc).__

 ***